ALBERTA ORIENTEERING ASSOCIATION

 Please register below to receive an email with the Zoom link.
 The link will be also posted on our website just before the event starts.

 All participants at the AOA AGM will be entered to win a door prize!
+It's a win-win situation!

 Register for the AOA AGM here